-All Taxpayers.
 Enter the net amount of a gain or loss from the sale or exchange of any of the following:

-- Real property located in New Mexico; - Tangible personal property located in New Mexico at the time of sale: - Tangible personal property located in another state at the time of sale, if the taxpayer is a New Mexico resident or part-year resident (see the residency definitions in PIT-1 instructions); - Tangible personal property of a business located in another state at the time of sale when the taxpayer is not subject to tax in that state, the taxpayer's commercial domicile is in New Mexico, and the income is not subject to apportionment on line 8; and - Intangible personal property, if the taxpayer is a New Mexico resident, part-year resident, or has a commercial domicile in New Mexico, and the income is not subject to apportionment on line 8.
+- Real property located in New Mexico; - Tangible personal property located in New Mexico at the time of sale; - Tangible personal property located in another state at the time of sale, if the taxpayer is a New Mexico resident or part-year resident (see the residency definitions in PIT-1 instructions); - Tangible personal property of a business located in another state at the time of sale when the taxpayer is not subject to tax in that state, the taxpayer's commercial domicile is in New Mexico, and the income is not subject to apportionment on line 8; and - Intangible personal property, if the taxpayer is a New Mexico resident, part-year resident, or has a commercial domicile in New Mexico, and the income is not subject to apportionment on line 8.

-Income or losses from passthrough entities
+LINE 6.
+Income or losses from pass-through entities

-Use line 6 to allocate and apportion to New Mexico income or losses from pass-through entities and trusts.
+Use this line to allocate and apportion to New Mexico income or losses from pass-through entities and trusts.
 Allocate distributions of ordinary income (losses) to partners, members or owners of partnerships, limited liability companies, and Sub-Chapter S corporations, based on where the income-producing activities occur.
+Business interest and dividends should be allocated and apportioned on this line.